Campus Police Department: Resources

-- Students in campus housing are particularly advised against blocking open the entrance to residence halls or other college buildings.
-Defective locks on windows or doors should be reported to Campus Police or the Physical Plant.
+- Students in campus housing are particularly advised against blocking open the entrance to residence halls.
+Defective locks on windows or doors should be reported to Campus Police or Facilities Management.

 - Avoid bringing large amounts of cash or other valuables to campus.